wjsutton/ChatGPT_for_tableau/README.md

 ```
 VISUAL

-This is a list visualisations that you've typically been suggested based on the VISUAL VOCABULARY for the TARGET, can you give me 5 visualisations that are not in this list and are a bit less seen in the world of dataviz:
+This is a list of visualisations that you've typically been suggested based on the VISUAL VOCABULARY for the TARGET, can you give me 5 visualisations that are not in this list and are a bit less seen in the world of dataviz:
 - Slope Chart
 - Line Chart
 - Bar-Ordered Chart